fraser-lab/fraser-lab.github.io/_posts/2022-03-26-structural-bioinformatics.md

 If 80% of your structures are re-refined, move on.
 Send bugs to the respective software groups, and accept your losses (trust me, they are not worth it!).

-Here is an example re-refinement pipeline that works with (Phenix version 1.19)[https://phenix-online.org/download/].
+Here is an example re-refinement pipeline that works with [Phenix version 1.19](https://phenix-online.org/download/).

-(Here is a pipeline)[https://github.com/fraser-lab/Apo_Holo_Analysis/tree/main/refinement] that will re-refine your structures, run qFit, and then refine your qFit structure.
+[Here is a pipeline](https://github.com/fraser-lab/Apo_Holo_Analysis/tree/main/refinement) that will re-refine your structures, run qFit, and then refine your qFit structure.

 #### Quality control of structures.